-If an international student has received a job offer, the student must apply for a SIN a least within 3 days after the start of the employment.
-To apply for a SIN:
+If an international student has received a job offer, the student must apply for a SIN a within 3 days after the start of the employment.

-If you have been offered a job on-campus at York, you should:
+To obtain a SIN if you have been offered a job On-Campus at York:

-If you have been offered a job off campus, you should
+To obtain a SIN if you have been offered a job off campus, you must:

 Where are the nearest Service Canada Locations to York University?

 - Joseph Shepherd Building – 14900 Yonge Street, Toronto, ON.

 - Lawrence Square - (close to Glendon Campus) Suite 103-105, 700 Lawrence Ave West, Toronto, ON.